Soundtrack in my head: Soundpool, “Brand New Dawn

 Every now and then, I’ll do a video search of certain genres of music, just to see what is out there.
-One of my favorite genres is a category known as “shoegazer music,” which is rock or pop music characterized by layers of long, liquid, reverberating tones that create somewhat of a dense, otherworldly, and often remarkably beautiful “wall of sound” effect.
+One of my favorite genres is a category known as “shoegaze music,” which is rock or pop music characterized by layers of long, liquid, reverberating tones that create somewhat of a dense, otherworldly, and often remarkably beautiful “wall of sound” effect.
+Recently, I discovered a nice little gem of a band called Soundpool, that builds on and expands the genre.

 But recently, it seems like there have been more bands keeping the shimmering sound alive.
 Last year, I discovered a Japanese band called Hartfield that has kept the sound going.
 And in the last couple of weeks, I’ve discovered a nice little gem of a band named Soundpool.